 Monthly sales patterns are heavily influenced by pay dates, with the peak days for sales coming at the beginning and end of each month, when people are more likely to have money to spend.

-Our data shows that the 29th of each month was the busiest day online in terms of sales, while the 21st was the quietest.
+Our 2019 data shows that the 29th of each month was the busiest day online in terms of sales, while the 21st was the quietest.
 The 29th has 25% more sales than the 21st.
 This is largely the same in 2020 with the busiest day being the 27th around payday and the 19th being the quietest day, a week before payday.

 Looking at sales trends across the calendar year, we can see the effect that big online sales events have on ecommerce sales volumes.